 The MPCA partners with the Minnesota Department of Natural Resources to ensure that lakes are supporting healthy aquatic communities.
 A subset of lakes are sampled for fish community health each year and work is underway to evaluate plant community health.
 Learn more on the MnDNR web site.

-In addition to its routine lake monitoring activities, the MPCA also participates in special studies, such as the Minnesota Department of Natural Resources' Sentinel Lake program and in the EPA's National Lake Assessment Projects.
+In addition to its routine lake monitoring activities, the MPCA also participates in special studies, such as the Minnesota Department of Natural Resources' Sentinel Lake program and in the EPA's National Lake Assessments.

 Following monitoring, MPCA staff evaluate and assess the data to determine if the lakes meet water quality standards.
 Based on these results, a total maximum daily load (TMDL) and a watershed and restoration and protect strategy (WRAPS) are completed for each watershed.
 These reports are the foundation for restoration and protection projects in each watershed.